NatLabRockies/LabProcessTracker/README.md

 - You can skip individual positions or skip all remaining positions
 - Once all positions are filled or skipped, scan a single process QR code to associate and log all samples with that process
-- Repeat for as many trays you have, logging sample positions and associating a process with each tray of samples
+- Repeat for as many trays as you have, logging sample positions and associating a process with each tray of samples
-- Scan the load QR code to log time time all trays are loaded
+- Scan the load QR code to log the time all trays are loaded

 **Substrate Checkout:**
 - Click the **`CHECKOUT`** button to enter checkout mode